René Lalique: Life

 Lalique's early life was spent learning the methods of design and art he would use in his later life.
 At the age of two, his family moved to the suburbs of Paris, but traveled to Aÿ for summer holidays.
 These trips influenced Lalique later on in his naturalistic glasswork.
 With the death of his father, Lalique began working as an apprentice to goldsmith Louis Aucoc in Paris.
 Lalique died on 1 May or 5 May 1945, in Paris.
 René Lalique was buried in Père Lachaise Cemetery in Paris, France.
-His granddaughter, Marie Claude-Lalique (b.
-1936), was also a glass maker.
-She died on 14 April 2003 in Fort Myers, Florida.
+His daughter Suzanne Lalique was the painter and set designer for the Comédie-Française.
+His son Marc Lalique continued the family business as a glass artist himself.
+It was under his impetus that the Maison Lalique began its transition from glass to crystal in the early 1950s.
+Marc's daughter, Marie Claude-Lalique (b.
+1936), was also a glass maker who died on 14 April 2003 in Fort Myers, Florida.